GeoTeric 2018.1- Closing the Loop to give a deeper understanding, quicker interpretation workflow and less uncertainty.

 SEG-Y import and export caused random crashes on Linux - this is now resolved.

-Several instances of the colourmap compression not working as it should have been resolved.
+Several instances of the colormap compression not working as it should have been resolved.
 These include:

-- IsoProprotional slicing generated attributes – compressing colour map did nothing
+- IsoProprotional slicing generated attributes – compressing color map did nothing.

 Setting the opacity on a blend and render the result in 3D could produce a blank output in some cases.
 This is resolved.